 The entire plant can be used to make a tincture that’s handy to have around in cold-and-flu season.
-Take frequently in small doses at the first sign of a virus but stop taking it once you get better as its effectiveness wanes if it’s used too frequently.
+Take it frequently in small doses at the first sign of a virus, but stop taking it once you get better as its effectiveness wanes if it’s used too frequently.

 How to Make Echinacea Tea